 It is the difference between the grave and life, between Hell and Heaven.
 And, finally:

-“Verily, the Pen is unable to move in a befitting manner in explaining this truth, its exaltation and loftiness.
-The Hand of Mercy shall cause it to enter men’s minds, though it can never be grasped by an explanation, nor be described by those means which are available to the world … Life hereafter is such as we are unable to describe.
+“Verily the Pen is unable to move in a befitting manner in explaining this truth—its exaltation and loftiness.
+The Hand of Mercy shall cause it to enter men’s minds, though it can never be grasped by an explanation, nor be described by those means which are available to the world.”

+“… life hereafter is such as we are unable to describe.
 The knowledge thereof is with God alone, the Lord of all the Worlds.”
 (10)

 These are a few glimpses into the true meaning of the symbols Heaven and Hell as unsealed by the Pen of Bahá’u’lláh from the sacred books of the past.

-Chapter Eleven When the stars fell from Heaven
+Eleven When the stars fell from Heaven

 What does it mean in the Scriptures when it says: “The stars shall fall from heaven”?
 What is the explanation of the words: “The sun and the moon shall be darkened”?